tiennm99/crawl-prime/README.md

 Crawl all prime numbers available on http://compoasso.free.fr/primelistweb/page/prime/liste_online_en.php

-*In 2025, I rewrite this project using Go.
+*In 2025, I rewrote this project using Go.
 The Python version of this project can be found at [feature/python](https://github.com/tiennm99/crawl-prime/tree/feature/python) branch.*

 ## Requirements